Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems

 \subsubsection{Hubbard Model}

-Valli et al. used the parquet dynamical vertex approximation to study the electronic self-energies and the spectral properties of the finite-size one-dimensional Hubbard models with periodic boundary conditions for which the Fermi liquid theory is invalid and that should present a rather challenging case for any perturbative expansion on top of the DMFT solution.\cite{Valli_etal_2015} They suggested that for a non-degenerate bare dispersion, the parquet dynamical vertex approximation quantitatively reproduces the exact many-body solution of the system.
-Given that the system should be a Luttinger liquid which cannot be adiabatically tuned into a Fermi liquid, this is a very encouraging result.
+Valli et al. used the parquet dynamical vertex approximation to study the electronic self-energies and the spectral properties of the finite-size one-dimensional Hubbard model with periodic boundary conditions.
+In this model the Fermi liquid theory is invalid, and that should present a rather challenging case for any perturbative expansion on top of the DMFT solution.\cite{Valli_etal_2015} Valli et al. suggested that for a non-degenerate bare dispersion, the parquet dynamical vertex approximation quantitatively reproduces the exact many-body solution of the system.
+This is illustrated in Fig.~\ref{fig:DGammaAcomparison} that compares the exact self-energy to that of the parquet D$\Gamma$A. Given that the system should be a Luttinger liquid which cannot be adiabatically tuned into a Fermi liquid, this is a very encouraging result.

-Sch\'{a}fer et al. have studied the two-dimensional Hubbard model on a square lattice. \cite{Schafer_etal_2016} They defined two transition lines in the phase diagram: one for the gap cutting across the nodal direction and the other for a gap throughout the Fermi surface.
+Sch\"{a}fer et al. have studied the two-dimensional Hubbard model on a square lattice. \cite{Schafer_etal_2016} They defined two transition lines in the phase diagram: one for the gap cutting across the nodal direction and the other for a gap throughout the Fermi surface.
 The self-energy data shows that the evolution between the two regimes occurs in a gradual way, not through a phase transition, and also that at low enough temperatures the whole Fermi surface is always gapped.

-Sch\"{a}fer showed that the electron self-energy is well separable into a local dynamical part and static nonlocal contributions for the three dimensional Hubbard model. \cite{Schafer_etal_2015a} The quasiparticle weight remains essentially momentum independent for different fillings, including in the presence of overall large nonlocal corrections to the self-energy.
+Sch\"{a}fer et al. also showed that the electron self-energy is well separable into a local dynamical part and a static nonlocal contributions for the three dimensional Hubbard model. \cite{Schafer_etal_2015a} The quasiparticle weight remains essentially momentum independent for different fillings, including in the presence of overall large nonlocal corrections to the self-energy.

-Pudleiner at al. computed the self-energy for the half-filled Hubbard model on a square lattice using lattice quantum Monte Carlo simulations and the dynamical vertex approximation. \cite{Pudleiner_etal_2016} The self-energy is strongly momentum-dependent, but it can be parametrized via the noninteracting energy-momentum dispersion $\epsilon_k$, except for pseudogap features right at the Fermi edge.
+Pudleiner at al. computed the self-energy for the half-filled Hubbard model on a square lattice using lattice quantum Monte Carlo simulations and the dynamical vertex approximation. \cite{Pudleiner_etal_2016} The self-energy is strongly momentum-dependent, but it can be parametrized via the noninteracting energy-momentum dispersion $\epsilon_k$, except for some pseudogap features right at the Fermi edge.